samnung/ScreensaverCopy/README.md

 ## Run

+Images for screensaver must be in PNG format, not JPG renamed to PNG.
+Best resolution is 800 x 600 (create smaller image and watch).

-For running just create folder 'screensaver' in root folder of Kindle.
-Copy images to this folder and unmount Kindle.
+1. Create folder `screensaver` in root folder of Kindle
+2. Copy images to this folder
+3. Unmount Kindle

-After that just run Launcher and select ScreensaverCopy.
+4. Start Launcher and select ScreensaverCopy
+5. Wait for 5-10 seconds (copying is slow)

 All images (only PNG) will be copied to folder in Kindle  (`/usr/share/blanket/screensaver/`) and renamed to specific name format `bg_xsmall_ss[0-9][0-9]`.

 ## Warning